CudaText-addons/cuda_ailocal/README.md

 #### About this addon

-It is a simple plugin that can be connected to Ollama to use a LLM locally.
+It is a simple plugin for `Cudatext` that can be connected to Ollama to use an LLM locally.

 #### Installation